TOP 5 PROBLEMS WITH DIGITAL SIGNS

 1. Sign Not Updated Often Enough

-Keeping the same content on your sign for longer than 2 weeks is wasted on local traffic as once they have read your message three or four times in their daily commute.
-After reading many times, they are wanting something new and will turn their attention elsewhere, given you are advertising for local traffic of course.
+Keeping the same content on your sign for longer than 1 week is wasted on local traffic as once they have read your message three or four times in their daily commute their eyes wander to something new and fresh.
+Of course if you are along an interstate and not worried about local business then this rule does not always apply.

 2. Predictable Messages Canned Art

-Stating the obvious such as a bank that has “Free Checking” or “ATM” on your led sign- those are items that are a given.
-Tell your audience WHY they need to STOP IN NOW..don’t just tell them that.
+Stating the obvious such as a bank that has “Free Checking” or “ATM” on your led emc sign- those are items that are a given.
+Tell your audience WHY they need to STOP IN NOW – don’t just tell them that.

 3. Too Much Information on Sign Message